artecs-group/RVfpga-sim-addons/RVfpga_Microcredential_25-26/README.md

 · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · ·

 **July 12 - Report submission:**
-- You must submit one or more documents to dani02@ucm.es containing, at a minimum, the solutions to all mandatory exercises completed throughout the course.
+- You must submit a PDF document to dani02@ucm.es containing, at a minimum, the solutions to all mandatory exercises completed throughout the course.
-- Your submission should include the source code developed, explanations of the work performed, screenshots, photographs, videos (or links to videos), and any other relevant material.
+- Your submission should include the source codes developed, explanations of the work performed, screenshots, photographs, videos (or links to videos), and any other relevant material.
 Make sure to clearly justify your solutions, describe the methodology followed, and explain the results obtained.
 - Optional exercises may also be included and will be considered positively during the evaluation.